sabrina-djebbar/spelling-app-backend/README.md

 ```
 \c users
 ```
-from here you can run any postsql query
+from here you can run any postgresql query

 #### Now to the microservice